-AIX and POWER4 are trademarks or registered trademarks of International Business Machines Corporation.
+AIX, POWER5, and POWER6 are trademarks or registered trademarks of International Business Machines Corporation.

+Apple, Mac, Mac OS, Macintosh, and Snow Leopard are trademarks of Apple Inc., in the United States and other countries.
 Other company or product names mentioned herein may be trademarks or registered trademarks of their respective owners.
 Trademark specifications are subject to change without notice.
-All terms mentioned in this documentation that are known to be trademarks or service marks have been appropriately capitalized to the best of our knowledge; however, GemStone cannot attest to the accuracy of all trademark information.
+VMware cannot attest to the accuracy of all trademark information.
 Use of a term in this documentation should not be regarded as affecting the validity of any trademark or service mark.